urbit/urbit/pkg/hs/urbit-uruk/skew.md

 Nock opcode 11, which implements the concept of jets, has the design flaw that it works through side effects and is impure.
-When one reduces an opcode 11, you get the value it wraps, but the interpreter may now annotate that value in a way that you cannot detect so that it can jet it.
-This is not detectable from user code, and these side effects break the serialization requirements for
-nock: if you serialize a nock value from inside nock code, you do not serialize the hints that applied to it.
+When one reduces an opcode 11, you get the value it wraps, but the interpreter may now annotate that value in a way that user code cannot detect.
+These side effects break the serialization requirements for nock: if you serialize a nock value from inside nock code, you do not serialize the hints that applied to it.
 If you serialize it at the interpreter level, you no longer have values of the simple Noun data structure because you must also store the jet registration side effects, which are not standardized.

 Nock opcodes 6 through 10 are not needed for completeness, and are only there as optimizations.
-Nock 9 in particular is an optimization directly on how Hoon implements closures and is a leak of the semantics of the frontend language into the core language.
+Nock 9 in particular is an optimization directly on how Urbit's Hoon frontend language implements closures and is a leak of the semantics of the frontend language into the core language.
 Nock 10 was added during the transition from Nock 5K to Nock 4K and is an optimization which makes efficient modifications to a Nock data structure.
-Most of these should have been implemented as jets and their inclusion are certainly not "tiny and diamond perfect".
+Most of these should have been implemented as jets and their inclusion is certainly not "tiny and diamond perfect".
 But why then are they here?
 Why aren't Nock opcodes 6 through 10 jets in the first place?

 Nock opcode 9 and 10 are used in the calling convention, if they were jets that you had to nominally call, how would you call them without them?
 But for the rest, if they were jetted functions, you couldn't rely on them to exist in the subject anyway.

-But the core issue with Nock 4K is that tree addressing causes function dispatch to be slow.

 Nock 4K's implementation of serializable closures is tied to the idea that a function's entire environment will be passed to it as an argument.
 This is